shaunak1206/LonghornNetwork/README.md

 npm start
 ```

+**Note for macOS users:** If you see a popup saying `"fsevents.node" cannot be opened because the developer cannot be verified`, simply click **Cancel** on both popups (if two appear).
+The app will work fine - this is just a macOS security warning for a native file-watching module used by the development server.
+The application functionality is not affected.

 The app will open at `http://localhost:3000`

 📖 **For detailed setup instructions, troubleshooting, and extra credit documentation, see the [Extra Credit Assignment](#-extra-credit-assignment-react-ui-implementation) section below.**